"There's a reason Burntside made it into the travel book 1,000 Places to See Before You Die. This truly is the best Minnesota has to offer."

 In their 42 years of active management their contributions were many.
-In addition to raising their family of two daughters, Ann and Noel, and son Lou, they operated the resort through World War II, the depression, through prosperous times and lean.
-Indoor plumbing was brought into the cabins which previously had none.
-New cabins were built while others were modernized and improved.
+In addition to raising their family of two daughters, Ann and Noel, and son Lou, they operated the resort through World War II and times prosperous and lean.
+Indoor plumbing was brought into the cabins and new cabins were built while others were modernized and improved.
 The Trading Post was a popular place for the young with music, dancing, lunches and beverages.

 Guests from these days fondly remember the island breakfasts, steak fry cookouts, smorgasbords, shuffleboard, bingo in the lodge and skits offered by the staff.

 In 1983 Lou and his wife, Lonnie, began the management of the resort with their own young family.
 In June of 1988, Burntside Lodge was officially listed on the National Register of Historic Places.